codevalley/friday-api/docs/guides/entity-guide.md

-Below is a **step-by-step** guide on how to introduce a **new entity** into this project’s four-layer architecture (Domain → Repository → Service → Router), along with the supporting schemas and tests.
+Below is a **step-by-step** guide on how to introduce a **new entity** into this project's four-layer architecture (Domain → Repository → Service → Router), along with the supporting schemas and tests.
 It's structured to match the patterns currently used in your codebase (Activity, Moment, Note, User, etc.), so everything remains consistent.

 ---

 ## 1. Overview of the 4-Layer Flow

-Here’s the **typical flow** when adding a brand-new entity (for illustration, let’s call it `Task`—imagine a simple “task” that a user can create and mark as done, with optional notes or something like that).
+Here's the **typical flow** when adding a brand-new entity (for illustration, let's call it `Task`—imagine a simple "task" that a user can create and mark as done, with optional notes or something like that).
 The same steps apply to any new entity:

 1. **Domain Layer** (`domain/Task.py`, plus maybe `domain/exceptions.py` updates):
    - Create a domain model `TaskData` or similarly named.